OARK/OARK/build-tools/continuous-integration/README.md

 Add the generated public key to both Bitbucket and Kiln.

 Be sure that any SSH keys of the servers there will be connections to are in the known_hosts file.

+## Notes

+At the moment the build will fail if there are no differences in any of the target repos.